 Transactions between the Properties Foundation and the YMCA are in the normal course of operations and are measured at the exchange amount established and agreed between the parties.
-The balances due to the YMCA are not collateralized, have no fixed repayment terms and bear no interest.

-5. Deferred capital contributions
+6. Deferred capital contributions

 Deferred capital contributions represent the unamortized amount of depreciable property contributed to the Properties Foundation.
 The amortization of deferred capital contributions is recorded as revenue in the statement of operations on the same basis that the related properties are amortized.
 In September 2015, the Properties Foundation received a specified transfer gift consisting of properties held at 282 49th Avenue West, Vancouver; 955 Burrard Street, Vancouver, 1760 YMCA Road, Langdale; #203 - 245 East Columbia Street, New Westminster; and 14988 and 15011 57th Avenue, Surrey.
 Changes in the deferred capital contributions balance are as follows: